SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     amount : set(ResourceAmount)
 ```

 Reserves a temporary resource amount of a `ResourceContingent`.
-Game entities produced via the `Create` ability only spawn the the contingent has enough space to support them.
-The amount is reserved until the ability is disabled.
+The amount is freed when the ability is disabled.

 **amount**
 Temporary resource amount that is reserved by the game entity.